 Answer to a commonly-asked question: “Yes, the general contractor’s insurance coverage DOES cover any sub-contractors doing work on your project.”

 Simplify your research: Ask for a company’s ACORD certificate… it’s easy!

 Now that you know what you NEED in order to PROCEED, the insurance angle of your project can move forward quickly and easily!

 Ask Keith a question:

-Got a question about insurance?
-Just click here.
-OR, ask any question about remodeling, too.
-You’ll get an an expert answer right away from Keith Santora, president of HRD, Handyworks Remodeling and Design in Wallingford, CT.
-Ask away.
+Got a question about insurance, or any question about remodeling?
+Just click here, no obligation.
+You’ll get an an expert answer fast, from Keith Santora, president of HRD, Handyworks Remodeling and Design in Wallingford, CT.
+OR call Keith today, 203-626-5451.
 Keith is ready!